-(A)

-Certain of the securities listed in the above schedule are issued by affiliate(s) of the indicated portfolio company.
-Percentages represent cash interest rates in effect at December 31, 2012, and due dates represent the contractual maturity date.
-If applicable, paid in kind ("PIK") interest (B) rates are noted separately from the cash interest rates.

-(C) Last Out Tranche ("LOT") of senior debt, meaning if the portfolio company is liquidated, the holder of the LOT is paid after the senior debt.

-(D) Fair value was primarily based on opinions of value submitted by Standard & Poor's Securities Evaluations, Inc.

-(E) Security valued based on the indicative bid price on or near December 31, 2012, offered by the respective syndication agent's trading desk or secondary desk.

-(F) Fair value was primarily based on the total enterprise value of the portfolio company using a liquidity waterfall approach.
-We also considered discounted cash flow methodologies.
-(G)

-Security is non-income producing.
-(H)

-Debt security is on non-accrual status.
+- (A) Certain of the securities listed in the above schedule are issued by affiliate(s) of the indicated portfolio company. - (B) Percentages represent cash interest rates in effect at March 31, 2013, and due dates represent the contractual maturity date.
+If applicable, paid-in-kind ("PIK") interest rates are noted separately from the cash interest rates.
+Senior debt securities generally take the form of first priority liens on the assets of the underlying businesses. - Last Out Tranche ("LOT") of senior debt, meaning if the portfolio company is liquidated, the holder of the LOT is paid after the senior debt. - (D) Fair value was primarily based on opinions of value submitted by Standard & Poor's Securities Evaluations, Inc. - (E) Security valued based on the indicative bid price on or near March 31, 2013, offered by the respective syndication agent's trading desk or secondary desk. - (F) Fair value was primarily based on the total enterprise value of the portfolio company using a liquidity waterfall approach.
+We also considered discounted cash flow methodologies. - (G) Security is non-income producing. - (H) Debt security is on non-accrual status. - (I) Security was exited, subsequent to March 31, 2013, and was valued based on the payoff. - There are certain limitations on our ability to transfer our units owned prior to dissolution of the entity, which must occur no later than May 3, 2020.

-(I) New proprietary portfolio investment valued at cost, as it was determined that the price paid during the three months ended December 31, 2012, best represents fair value as of December 31, 2012.

-ரு There are certain limitations on our ability to transfer our units owned prior to dissolution of the entity, which must occur no later than May 3, 2020.

-(K) Security was paid off, at par, subsequent to December 31, 2012, and was valued based on the payoff.

-(L) Subsequent to December 31, 2012, maturity date was extended until March 31, 2013.

-THE ACCOMPANYING NOTES ARE AN INTEGRAL PART OF THESE CONDENSED CONSOLIDATED FINANCIAL STATEMENTS.